hibariya/process_tail/README.md

 ## Problems

-* Mac OSX and Windows are not supported at the moment
+* Windows is not supported at the moment
 * SEGV occures occasionally

 ## Installation